cms-sw/cmssw/L1Trigger/TrackFindingTracklet/README.md

 performance & BDT track quality performance plots from the TTree.
 Both can be run via makeHists.csh .

-The NewKF track fit (which is not yet baseline, as no duplicate track removal is compatible with it) is configured via TrackTrigger/python/ProducerSetup_cfi.py (which also configures the DTC).
+The NewKF track fit, (which is not yet baseline, as no duplicate track removal is compatible with it), is configured via TrackTrigger/python/ProducerSetup_cfi.py, (which also configures the DTC).